American's Goulet, US Air's Kirby to lead merger integration

-US Airways Group Inc LCC.N and American Airlines, which announced earlier this month that they would merge to form the world's biggest air carrier, named executives on Monday to lead their integration team.
+Feb 25 US Airways Group Inc and American Airlines, which announced earlier this month that they would merge to form the world's biggest air carrier, named executives on Monday to lead their integration team.

-A merged American-US Airways would have revenue of more than $38 billion based on 2012 figures, ahead of current No. 1 United Continental Holdings Inc (UAL.N), the product of a 2010 merger.
+A merged American-US Airways would have revenue of more than $38 billion based on 2012 figures, ahead of current No. 1 United Continental Holdings Inc, the product of a 2010 merger .
 US Airways began its pursuit of a merger not long after American filed for Chapter 11 bankruptcy protection in late November 2011.

 Kirby, who has been US Airways president since 2006, had a major role in negotiating with labor and analyzing the revenue and costs benefits expected from the merger, the memo said.